Central Kingston Growth Strategy - About

-The regulatory framework recommended by the Central Kingston Growth Strategy will be an important part of the City-wide Zoning Bylaw Update.
-The Strategy's recommendations will be incorporated into the second draft of the new City-wide Zoning Bylaw, expected to be released in 2019.
+The regulatory framework recommended by the Central Kingston Growth Strategy will be incorporated into the second draft of the new City-wide Zoning Bylaw, expected to be released in late 2019.

 Some residential areas of central Kingston have experienced a significant amount of pressure for infill development over the years that has resulted in the construction of additions and the demolition of existing buildings for the construction of larger scale residential rebuilds and intensification through the conversion of a single-unit dwelling into a dwelling having two or more units.
 Such developments have raised public concern regarding their impact on the built form and character of the affected neighbourhoods.